pouyanh/word-processor-vcs/README.md

 ### <a name="what-is-it-about"></a>What is it about
 When producing a collaborative documentation file (Research result, Development documentation, Product guideline, etc.) via different word processor softwares like
 LibreOffice, OpenOffice or MSWord, the biggest problem is to merge 'em all.
 This tool plays this role here for authors.
-Every privilleged user can retrieve different versions of shared document file, change content, submit changes and put them on server.
+Every privileged user can retrieve different versions of shared document file, change content, submit changes and put them on server.

 ### <a name="how-does-this-work"></a>How does this work